mybooking-es/mybooking-templates-importer/README.md

 Before importing a demo be sure that:
 * You are using a fresh WordPress install or you will get duplication issues
-* You have same plugins and theme that demo or it will break your site
+* You have to install Mybooking theme, Mybooking Reservation Engine and Elementor Plugin

 After you meet the requeriments go to Aperance/Mybooking Importer on your WordPress dashboard and follow the instructions.